For residential property managers

 What it does

-Most property management software stores your data.
-Site Layer reads it, reasons over it, and produces the actual emails, work orders, and approvals you'd otherwise type by hand.
-One engine handles the full chain, from tenant message to owner sign-off.
+Most property management software stores your documents. sitelayer reads them, reasons over them, and drafts the emails, work orders, and approvals you'd otherwise type by hand, grounded in your records and never sent without your review.

 Maintenance coordination

 Paste a tenant's message about an issue.
-Get the unit, appliance, warranty status, recommended vendor, cost estimate, and drafts for the vendor, tenant, and owner, usually in about 90 seconds.
+Get the unit, appliance, warranty status, recommended vendor, cost estimate, and drafts for the vendor, tenant, and owner, all from one paste.

 Example input